Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 export default App;
 ```

-Using object [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) in javascript, get `addContact` from props, Update the `handleSubmit` function so instead of logging the data to the console, we will pass it as a parameter to the addContact Function.
+Using object [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) in javascript, get `addContact` from props, Update the `handleSubmit` function so instead of logging the data to the console, pass it as a parameter to the addContact function like so.

 ```jsx
 import { useState } from "react";